Iceland city view

 4. Sleeping bag/pillow

-Also, important to note that everywhere in Iceland accepts credit cards so cash isn’t really necessary unless you’re taking public bus transportation in Reykjavík, called the Strætó, which we did a few times.
+Also, it is important to note that Iceland accepts credit cards everywhere.
+Hence, cash isn’t necessary unless you’re taking public bus transportation in Reykjavík, called the Strætó, which we did a few times.
 The Strætó app is key!

 Scuba Certification